toasterbob/fullstack_photo/photo/docs/README.md

 It will have the following features:

+- [ ] Hosting on Heroku

 - [ ] New account creation, login, and guest/demo login

-- [ ] A production README

-- [ ] Hosting on Heroku

 - [ ] Profile Page